lonerleo/Thesis/petclinic/README.md

 # NOTE: This is a test change to trigger the PetClinic workflow and verify end-to-end automation.
 # PetClinic should be deployed on port 8081, verified, and scanned by ZAP as per the workflow.

+# Test comment to trigger PetClinic full scan workflow on push.